I HAVEN'T TOLD HER YET

 AMARSIAMORSI [Latin composition of the words "amor" (love) and "mors" (death), which differ from one letter to another] is inspired by some events that deeply touched us in these years of work in the Collective.

-The artistic language of the performance maintains the identity of BILOURA, always looking for a development of a theater that integrates different expressive and communicative languages of the human being.
+The artistic language of the performance maintains the identity of BILOURA, always looking for a development of a theatre that integrates different expressive and communicative languages of the human being.
 Physical action and musicality, therefore, are source of narrative content and never mere decorations: sound landscapes and choreographies are stage actions as are the words.